cepsdev/machines4ceps/vm/features/machinelanguage/vm.result.md

 ## When
- Creating and running a VM
+ Creating a VM with the code.

+### vm
+text{1 0 0 0 1 0 0 0 1 0 0 0 1 0 0 0 1 0 0 0}

 ## Then
- The created VM's stack, data, and compute stack are initialized with the given data.
+ The created VM's text segment contains the machine code version of the code.

 ### result
 :heavy_check_mark: Passed